lcandiot/ArcThermoML/README.md

 ## 📊 Reproducing the main article figures

-First download the required data from the Zenodo repository and store them somewhere (in the `./user` directory for example).
+First download the required data from the Zenodo repository linked above and store them somewhere (in the `./user` directory for minimum changes to the scripts).
 The files to reproduce the figures are
 ```
 ./scripts/
     evaluate_crossValidation.jl